ATRIUM VESTAE: Portrait Statues of the Virgines Vestales Maximae

 (view toward the great hall: #12 on the Plan

 The statues now placed around the perimeter of the open courtyard were discovered in the late nineteenth century, in a pile at the west end of the courtyard, where they had been placed for ultimate destruction by stonecutters and lime makers.
-Not all the surviving statues of the Virgines Vestales Maximae that once stood in the the Atrium courtyard are to be found there today; several are no longer on display anywhere (a notable example is this elegant sculpture once exhibited in the Baths of Diocletian museum).
-These statues give evidence of aspects of dress attributed to the Vestals, but with no indication of color.
-In a 1908 article, Deman observes that there are four "insignia of their priestly office" --not all present in every extant statue -- that are proof of Vestal identity: seni crines, infula and vittae, veil, and suffibulum (341).
-While their distinctive hairstyle, the seni crines, which we are told they share with brides, set the Vestals apart, extant images of brides and Vestals do not give a clear picture of this arrangement (see a video interpretation).
-The Vestal headdress is indeed distinctive: her head is wrapped in an infula, a strand of white wool, with at least five turns, its ends hanging in loops (vittae) to her shoulders.
-She is covered in a voluminous palla, which is sometimes drawn up over her head.
-She wears a floor-length tunic (some statues reveal on the shoulders the straps of the matronal garment, the stola) that is belted, like the bride's, with a Hercules knot.
-One statue of a Chief Vestal, not on view in the courtyard, displays over her headress the suffibulum, a short white veil with a purple border, fastened with a fibula, that Vestals wore during rituals.
-See Esther Boise van Deman's article "The Value of the Vestal Statues as Originals" (American Journal of Archaeology (1908) 12.3324-342), for an analysis of these statues as copies of various Greek originals.
+Not all the surviving statues of the Virgines Vestales Maximae that once stood in the the Atrium courtyard are to be found there today; some are preserved elsewhere, several are no longer on display anywhere (a notable example is this elegant sculpture once exhibited in the Baths of Diocletian museum).
+These statues, dating from the early second to the late third century CE, give evidence of aspects of dress attributed to the Vestals, but with no indication of color.
+In a 1908 article, Deman observes that there are four "insignia of their priestly office" --not all present in every extant statue -- that are proof of Vestal identity: seni crines, infula and vittae, veil, and the suffibulum (341).
+One statue of a Chief Vestal (not on view in the courtyard) displays her headress covered with the suffibulum, a short white veil with a purple border, fastened with a fibula, that Vestals may have worn during sacrifices.
+The Vestal headdress is indeed distinctive: her hair is braided and then wrapped some four to six turns in an infula, a long strand of white and red wool twisted together; at the nape of her neck the infula is attached to vittae, flat white bands whose ends hang forward over the Vestal's shoulders in loops.
+While their distinctive hairstyle, the seni crines, which they are said to share with brides, set the Vestals apart, extant images of brides and Vestals do not give a clear picture of this arrangement (see a video interpretation).
+Many statues of the Maxima depict her modestly draped in a voluminous palla, which is sometimes drawn up over her head.
+She wears a floor-length tunic (some statues reveal on their shoulders the straps of the matronal garment, the stola) that is belted, like the bride's, with a Hercules knot.
+For an analysis of these statues, see Esther Boise van Deman's article "The Value of the Vestal Statues as Originals" (American Journal of Archaeology (1908) 12.3324-342), and M.M.
+Lindner (2015), Portraits of the Vestal Virgins in the Bibliography.